dma-vitch/docker/hue-docker/README.md

 ## Howto
 ### Quick Start
 ```
-docker run -it --rm  -p 8888:8888 dmavitch/hue:3.10.0
+docker run -it --rm  dmavitch/felix-framework
 ```
 ### Specify a version
-If you want to upgrade/downgrade this Dockerfile, edit it and set `HU_VERSION`.
+If you want to upgrade/downgrade this Dockerfile, edit it and set `felix_version`.

+### Pass arguments for run
+you can use env variable `felix_version` docker run [...] -e felix_version="5.4.0"